wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 I make:

-* [data.wikinder.org](https://data.wikinder.org/) - A web service that provides data on numbers, dates, color codes, Unicode characters, chess positions, and more.
+* [data.wikinder.org](https://data.wikinder.org/) - A web service that provides data on numbers, dates, Unicode characters, chess positions, and more.

 ## What I've done